Anxiety and Depression

 Features**

-View dosing, side effects, warning and contraindications
+View dosing, side effects, warnings and contraindications

 *Overall tolerability is based on availability of evidence that primarily evaluates drop-out rates from trials.
 Specific drug side effects and patient factors may influence overall tolerability in practice.